 For me, I landed my first job out of college at a boutique PR firm in Boulder, CO.
 Like many people, I had been dreaming about this day for a long time and the hard part was finally over, I got a job!

 The prospect of starting a new job was both exciting and terrifying to me and my start date loomed over me from the moment I accepted the position.
 The first day of a new job can be scary, especially when you’re a worrier (like me).
 You’re going to have to meet new people, take a lot of notes and absorb as much as you possibly can from the minute you step in the door.

-I tried to prep for my first day, but there were so many things I wish I would have taken into consideration.
+I tried to prep for my first day at a PR Firm, but there were so many things I wish I would have taken into consideration.
 So many things, in fact, that I’ve come up with a shortlist of the most important tips I wish I would have put to use before I started my job.

 Here are a few ways to set yourself up for success before you even start the job:

 Researching beforehand can make a huge difference.
 Most people research a company before their interview and then stop until they start working.
 I made the same mistake, but I wish I had stayed on top of research.